-When there is mention that a child signifies his/her being different unfavorably, there is a problematic educative situation because then the handicapped child is not able to actualize his/her psychic life adequately.
-Thus, it is these handicapped children who are not supported to a favorable bodily experiencing, and acceptance of their own personal potentialities, in relation to the limitations and possibilities of [their] "objective" reality, and whose will to become57 is limited, just as a non-handicapped child whose will to become also can be limited for one or another reason.
+When there is mention that a child signifies his being different unfavorably there is a problematic educative situation because then the handicapped child is not able to actualize his psychic life adequately.
+Thus it is these handicapped children who are not supported to a favorable bodily experiencing and acceptance of their own personal potentialities in relation to the limitations and possibilities of [their] "objective" reality and whose will to become is limited just as a non-handicapped child whose will to become also can be limited for one or another reason.

-From the above, the handicapped child is involved in a problematic educative situation if there is any evidence that he/she signifies his/her being different unfavorably because, then he/she is not able to actualize his/her psychic life favorably, and now "considering his personal attunement. he is in a state related to serous restraints" (for adequately) "pursuing the course of educating".^{58} Thus, there must be a distinction between the handicapped child who is restrained in his/her becoming, and the handicapped child who is becoming adequately, since the latter adequately actualizes his/her psychic life in his/her educative situation, and because his/her level of becoming adult corresponds with what it ought to be [in the light of his/her given potentialities].
+From the above it seems that the handicapped child is involved in a problematic educative situation if there is any evidence that he signifies his being different unfavorably because then he is not able to actualize his psychic life favorably and now "considering his personal attunement he is in a state related to serous restraints" (for adequately) "pursuing the course of educating".58\ Thus, there must be a distinction between the handicapped child who is restrained in his becoming and the handicapped child who is becoming adequately since the latter adequately actualizes his psychic life in his educative situation and because his level of becoming adult corresponds with what it ought to be [in light of his given potentialities].